maciejmalecki/weather/README.md

 ### Sensor circuitry
 #### BME variant
+The BME280 variant is recommended one because of very low power consumption in standby mode (an order of uA), extended functionality (temperature, humidity and pressure) and outstanding precision and ranges.
+The BME280 is powered all the time and communicates with I2C bus with ESP 8266 microcontroller.
+Both signal lines are additionally pulled up with pair of 10K resistors.

 #### DHT variant
 The cheaper version involves DHT11 sensor.
 It sends data digitally via single signal line.
 It consumes 60-150uA when in standby mode (not measuring) and 0.5-2.5mA when measuring.
 In this particular project DHT11 is powered all the time, because it takes long time after powering this up to get reasonable readings.
 Depending on DHT11 model, it may require additional pull up register between data signal pin and VCC (10K should be just ok).